 - Figure formats should be 600 dpi in TIFF/JPG/JPEG format.

 - Measurements should adhere to the internationally accepted rules (i.e., international system of units or SI).
 Do not italicize the units.
 Kindly consult this website.

 - Page numbers are at the right bottom of the page.

 - Abbreviations should be defined at first mention and used consistently thereafter

 - Title page shall contain the following:

-- Type of article (e.g., research article, short communication, review article, commentary, policy brief);
+- Type of article (e.g., original research, short communication, review article, commentary, policy brief);

 - Title of the article;

-- Author/s’ full name/s, affiliations, complete mailing addresses, and e-mail addresses should be in Times New Roman, 12 point, flush left;
+- Author/s’ full name/s, affiliations, mailing addresses, e-mail addresses, and ORCID

 - Identify the corresponding author (the primary contact person of the editors).